apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

      DiapDealer - for extensive testing and feedback, and standalone linux/macosx version of cmbtc_dump stewball - for extensive testing and feedback

-and others for posting, feedback and testing
+and many others for posting, feedback and testing

 This is experimental and it will probably not work for you but...